Why am I short of breath?

 - a pneumothorax or collapsed lung

-- a build-up of fluid in your lungs or the lining of your lungs – this might be because your heart is failing to pump efficiently or may be because of liver disease, cancer or infection
+- a build-up of fluid in your lungs or the lining of your lungs – this might be because your heart is failing to pump efficiently or may be because of liver disease, cancer or an infection.

 Some people may experience long-term breathlessness due to heart failure.
 This can be due to problems with the rhythm, valves or cardiac muscles of the heart.
-Heart failure can cause breathlessness because the heart is not able to increase its pumping strength in response to exercise, or because the lungs become congested and filled with fluid.
+Heart failure can cause breathlessness.
+This is because the heart can’t increase its pumping strength in response to exercise, or because the lungs become congested and filled with fluid.
 Often this is worse when lying flat so breathlessness due to heart failure can be worse at night or when asleep.

 Heart conditions that cause acute breathlessness include: